-This time, I’ve reached out to Diego Zanella, a WooCommerce genius who is also the author of the Aelia Currency Switcher plugin for WooCommerce.
-Continue reading WooCommerce: Limit Shipping to Only One State
+In order to get a little help, I’ve reached out to Diego Zanella, a WooCommerce genius who is also the author of the Aelia Currency Switcher plugin for WooCommerce.

-Our goal is to check if a Product with a specific Shipping Class is in the Cart, and consequently disabling Free Shipping if this is true.
+Our goal is to check if a Product with a specific Shipping Class is in the Cart, and consequently disabling a shipping rate such as Free Shipping if this is true.

 Today we take a look at the WooCommerce Checkout page and specifically at how to add a Custom Extra Fee for Non-Continental US States.

 Today we take a look at the WooCommerce Checkout page and our goal is to disallow placing an order to customers that enter a PO BOX address.
 I don’t remember where I got this snippet from, but either way I’m glad to share it again!
-Continue reading WooCommerce: Disallow Shipping to PO BOX Address